Skip to content

 So, we changed the CE to stipulate that the prompt is a floor, not a ceiling.

-6. Validation: Iterations Lead to Production-Quality Results ✅
+6. Validation: Iterations Lead to Enterprise-Quality Results ✅

 Each iteration tested against the hand-crafted customs_app (16 rules) as the fixed ground-truth reference.